kidwai/ethereumjs-sandbox/README.md

 npm install
 ```

-If you want to use an implementation of Ethereum instead of testrpc,
+If you want to use geth instead of testrpc,

 ```
-geth/install
+sudo add-apt-repository ppa:ethereum/ethereum -y sudo apt-get-update sudo apt-get install ethereum
 ```

 will install go-ethereum.